-There have been no subsequent events that would have a material impact on the financial report for the year ended 30 June 2019.
+There have been no other subsequent events that would have a material impact on the financial report for the period ended 31 December 2019.

 Future Developments, Prospects and Business Strategies

 Disclosure of additional information regarding likely developments in the operations and expected results is likely to result in unreasonable prejudice to TML.